araobp/ultrasonic-communication/README.md

 ![](./doc/chirp_x_carrier.jpg)

-## Motivation
+## Background and motivation

 STMicro gave me STM32L4(Arm Cortex-M4) evaluation board and a pair of MEMS microphones for free at [a trade show held in Makuhari city](https://www.st.com/content/st_com/en/about/events/events.html/techno-frontier-2018.html), Chiba, Japan.
 Thanks a lot to STMicro!

-As an IoT hobyyist, I am becoming interested in developing an IoT demo using DSP with MEMS mic.
+As an IoT hobyyist, I am becoming interested in DSP with MEMS mic.

 ## Platform: STM32L4 platform and FFT test code on MEMS mic